Prof9/PixelPet/README.md

 ## Color formats

 PixelPet currently supports the following color formats.
 A color format describes the range of each color component (Red, Green, Blue, and optionally, Alpha), and how these are stored in memory.
+Names of color formats follow *word order*, e.g. BGR555 is a format where the Blue component is stored in the upper bits and the Red component is stored in the lower bits.

  *  **2BPP** - General 2-bit grayscale, where `0x0` is pure black and `0x3` is pure white.
  *  **4BPP** - General 4-bit grayscale, where `0x0` is pure black and `0xF` is pure white.
  *  **8BPP** - General 8-bit grayscale, where `0x00` is pure black and `0xFF` is pure white.
  *  **GB** - 2-bit grayscale as it is used on the Game Boy, where the luminance is inverted. `0x0` is pure white, and `0x3` is pure black.
- *  **GBA** / **RGB555** - 15-bit color as it is used on the Game Boy Advance, where the Red, Green and Blue components are all 5 bits. `0x0000` is pure black, and `0x7FFF` is pure white.
+ *  **GBA** / **BGR555** - 15-bit color as it is used on the Game Boy Advance, where the Red, Green and Blue components are all 5 bits. `0x0000` is pure black, and `0x7FFF` is pure white.
- *  **NDS** / **RGBA5551** - 16-bit color as it is used on the Nintendo DS, where the Red, Green and Blue components are 5 bits, and the Alpha component is 1 bit. `0x8000` is pure black, and `0xFFFF` is pure white.
+ *  **NDS** / **ABGR5551** - 16-bit color as it is used on the Nintendo DS, where the Red, Green and Blue components are 5 bits, and the Alpha component is 1 bit. `0x8000` is pure black, and `0xFFFF` is pure white.
- *  **24BPP** / **BGR888** - General 24-bit color, where the Red, Green and Blue components are all 8 bits. `0x000000` is pure black, and `0xFFFFFF` is pure white.
+ *  **24BPP** / **RGB888** - General 24-bit color, where the Red, Green and Blue components are all 8 bits. `0x000000` is pure black, and `0xFFFFFF` is pure white.
- *  **32BPP** / **BGRA8888** - General 32-bit color, where the Red, Green, Blue and Alpha components are all 8 bits. `0xFF000000` is pure black, and `0xFFFFFFFF` is pure white.
+ *  **32BPP** / **ARGB8888** - General 32-bit color, where the Red, Green, Blue and Alpha components are all 8 bits. `0xFF000000` is pure black, and `0xFFFFFFFF` is pure white.

 ## Bitmap formats